Documentation

 # Check if another service (e.g. VFD) is using ttyUSB0

-sudo systemctl status eas-station-hardware.service
+sudo systemctl status eas-station-hardware.target

 If the VFD display is also configured to use /dev/ttyUSB0, move one device to a different port or use a USB hub to assign stable device paths.